twolfson/doubleshot/README.md

 # doubleshot

-Separate BDD outline from content but run it in Mocha.
+Run separated BDD outlines and content on Mocha.

 Doubleshot serves the single purpose of separating BDD outlines from their implementation.
 The benefits I will highlight are chaining and re-use of tests.